 - Local Chapters of EWI partner with educational providers and social services agencies to identify potential ASIST candidates.
 Students first apply and compete at the local Chapter level.
 Chapter-level winners are submitted to the corporate level for the opportunity to be selected for one of seven scholarships ranging from $2,000 to $10,000.

 - The ASIST award is available for socially, physically and/or economically disadvantaged adults, displaced homemakers, and/or heads-of-household who are responsible for small children or disabled or elderly adults.
 This need-based award can be used for tuition or other education-related expenses.

-- EWI of Richmond generously supports the Corporate Program by providing TEN $2,000 Scholarship to successful candidates.
+- EWI of Richmond generously supports the Corporate Program by providing up to TEN $2,000 Scholarship to successful candidates.